core2extreme/PurpleForge/EN/LAB/CreateBasicLab.md

 # Create a Basic Active Directory Lab

 This guide walks you through creating a minimal lab environment for Windows domain attack and defense simulations.
-It includes one domain controller, one Windows 11 workstation, and one Kali Linux machine — all within the same subnet.
+It includes one domain controller, two Windows 11 workstation, and one Kali Linux machine — all within the same subnet.

 ## 1. Lab Overview